department-of-veterans-affairs/vagov-content/pages/health-care/make-a-payment.md

     description: Learn more about VA health care copays and view current copay rates.
   - url: /health-care/manage-copay-debt/
     title: Manage your VA copay debt
-    description: If you're having trouble paying your copays, find out how we can help you manage your debt.
+    description: If you're having trouble paying your copay bill, or disagree with the charges, find out how we can help you manage your debt.

 ---

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div class="va-introtext">

 You need to pay your full VA copay bill balance by the due date on your billing statement to avoid late charges, interest, or other collection actions.
-Find out how to make a payment—and what to do if you're having trouble making payments.
+Find out how to make a payment—and what to do if you're having trouble making payments or disagree with your bill.

 </div>